 Polly is an Open Source library for .Net that allows implementing certain resilience patterns and exception management/recovery in .Net applications.

-When we face processes that are susceptible to throw exceptions there are several patterns or strategies that we can follow to manage the behavior in case of an error.
+When dealing with processes that are prone to throwing exceptions there are several patterns or strategies we can follow to manage behavior in case of an error.
 However, implementing these patterns requires time and code.

-Polly simplifies the process, allowing us to implement patterns like Retry, Timeout, or Circuit-breaker in a robust and very simple way through its Fluent syntax.
+Polly simplifies the process by allowing us to implement patterns like Retry, Timeout, or Circuit-breaker in a robust and very simple way through its Fluent syntax.

-The patterns that we can implement with Polly are:
+The patterns we can implement with Polly are:

 - Retry: Attempts to execute the process N times or indefinitely.

-- Circuit-breaker: When several failures occur, it disables the process for a period of time.
+- Circuit-breaker: When several failures occur, disables the process for a period of time.

 - Timeout: Attempts to execute a process for a certain amount of time.